UvA-FNWI/parallel-demo/reference/C-language.md

 #define B -25
 int x = A B;
 ```
-is perfectly legal C, and inititialises `x` with the value 75.
-This is almost certainly not
+is perfectly legal C, and inititialises `x` with the value 75, but this is almost certainly not
 what the programmer intended.

 ```c